 Use Partition Assistant 6.0 to copy an image of your old disk onto the buffer.
 This can be done in two ways: as you might already be aware, your hard disk has used memory and free memory.
-The free memory consists mainly of parts of the hard disk that has been used previously but where no data resides at the moment; it can also be locations where the data that used to be present has been deleted.
-If you want to copy the free space as well as the used space, you need to do a rigorous copy.
-On the other hand, if you want to simply copy the used space, you have the option of doing a “quick” copy.
+The free memory consists mainly of parts of the hard disk used previously but where no data resides at the moment; it can also be locations where the data used to be present has been deleted.
+If you want to copy the free space and the used space, you must do a rigorous copy.
+On the other hand, if you want to copy the used space, you have the option of doing a “quick” copy.
 In some cases, you might have to covert backup file types to ones suitable for use in the partition manager.
 If so, look for a package that has an inbuilt application to.

 RELATED ARTICLES :